simplicity/kinekt/README.md

 ## Efficient routing

-Kinekt uses a route tree, compiled at startup, to efficiently dispatch incoming requests to the correct pipeline.
+Kinekt uses a route tree, compiled at startup, to efficiently dispatch incoming requests to the correct pipelines.

 ## Type Safety

 Kinekt aims to be 100% Type Safe.

-For example, adding an authenticate middleware to your pipeline will make a `user` property available on the pipeline context which you can then consume in a request handler:
+For example, adding an `authenticate()` middleware to your pipeline will make a `user` property available on the pipeline context which you can then consume in a request handler:

 ```TypeScript
 const pipeline = createPipeline(